c2m2/VRL-VRN-Generator/README.md

 custom container format (`.vrn`) readable in our virtual reality project in Unity.

-The *only* prerequisite is a valid installation of VRL-Studio (and the UG binary), see section on howto generate meshes below. **Note:** For now the path to the ugshell binary has to be provided manually until further notice.
+The *only* prerequisite is a valid installation of VRL-Studio (and the UG binary), see section on howto build the project and generate meshes below.

+**Note:** For now the path to the ugshell binary has to be provided manually until further notice.
 If the UG installation is allowed to be included into a spinoff project then the only requirement is the VRL-Studio installation.